ribl/FBAnnotationClusteringSwift/README.md

 Add a MapKit View in the Storyboard, and set the delegate.

-### Step 3:  Return either a cluster or a pin in the MKMapViewDelegate
+### Step 4:  Return either a cluster or a pin in the MKMapViewDelegate

-Implement these MKMapViewDelegate methods:
+Drop in these MKMapViewDelegate methods:

 ```
 extension ViewController: MKMapViewDelegate {